Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/1aS08zc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-23. When finished, Back in the server menu from DC In the top-right corner, click Tools, select Active Directory Users and Computers (ADUC). open Active Directory Users Computer and observe the accounts in the appropriate OU Employees being created (ADUC>mydomain.com>_EMPLOYEES).
+23. When finished, go back to the server menu from DC In the top-right corner, click Tools, select Active Directory Users and Computers (ADUC).
+Open Active Directory Users Computer and observe the accounts in the appropriate OU Employees being created (ADUC>mydomain.com>_EMPLOYEES).
 (Right click and refresh, the page should start populating.)
 </p>
 <br />
 </p>